- Are your stores now reopened?

 A. For the time being, our stores will be limiting some services.
-Guru appointments, data transfers, O2 Recycle, click and collect and loan phones won’t initially be available in store.
+From 27 July Guru appointments, data transfers, will be available in our English, Northern Irish and Scottish stores, where social distancing allows.
+Click and collect and loan phones won’t initially be available in store.
 Wherever possible, we’ll advise our customers on how to self-service at home.
 If you made a click and collect order before stores closed, please contact Customer Service for further help.
 If you paid a deposit on a click and collect store order and haven’t yet had a refund after re-ordering online, please contact Customer Service – we won’t be able to help with this in stores.

 Q. Can extended returns be made in store if ordered online?

 A. Products ordered online will not be able to be returned to store.
 Customers can also exchange devices by calling Customer Service.

 Q. Will you keep store doors open to increase ventilation and reduce contact with handles?

 A. Our doors will be open, but we’re restricting entry to the store and limiting the number of customers in store at any one time.
 Our stores will also have an enhanced cleaning process, which includes regular cleaning of surfaces that are touched more often, like door handles.
 Air conditioning will not need adjusting, according to Government advice.

 Q. Will NHS and care workers get priority access to our stores?

 A. Yes - NHS and care workers who show their ID badges will be given VIP access to skip the queue to speak to an advisor in store.